 A discussion of theories, concepts, and methodologies related to interactive design and their application in various contexts.
 Students learn to research and identify cutting edge technologies in web development and media applications, evaluate technological solutions and executions, and the best practices for on-screen and online design, development, and publication for a broad range of digital platforms.

-Immersive course into advanced typographic practice emphasizing both the technical skills of typography and typography as an expressive medium.
-Topics include the history of typography, concepts and methodologies, type forms and compositions, ideation, research, signage, mapping, identity systems, and more.
-Students complete class projects to demonstrate their understanding of how typography is used to articulate meaning about a range of topics.
+Immersive course into advanced typographic practice with an emphasis on both the technical skills of typography and typography as an expressive medium.
+Course topics include the history of typography, concepts and methodologies, type forms and compositions, ideation, research, signage, mapping, identity systems, and more.
+Students complete class projects to demonstrate their understanding of how typography is used to articulate meaning in a range of topics.

 All online graphic design master’s programs include some type of culminating activity.
 For MFA programs, it’s typically a thesis.
 MA programs most often culminate with a portfolio project.
-The purpose of the culminating project is to provide students the opportunity to demonstrate their mastery of the graphic design knowledge and skill gained throughout their courses of study in a form that can be presented to prospective employers and clients.
+The purpose of both types of culminating projects is to provide students with the opportunity to demonstrate their mastery of the graphic design knowledge and skills gained throughout their courses of study in a form that can be presented to prospective employers and clients.

 Specialization Options

-Graduate degree programs in many majors offer students some specialization (or concentration or track) options that allow them to tailor their studies to a particular area of their major subject corresponding to their professional goals and interests.
+Graduate degree programs in many majors offer students some specialization (or concentration or track) options that allow them to tailor their studies to a particular area within the major subject corresponding to their professional goals and interests.
 Online graphic design master’s programs do not offer such specialization options.
-Instead, they encourage students to explore those areas of the field they wish to prepare for through their choices of electives, assignments, projects and works created during the program.
+Instead, they encourage students to explore those areas of the field they wish to prepare for through their choice of electives, assignments, projects and works created during the program.

 Here are five areas of the larger graphic design field in which many master’s students focus their coursework.
 Keep in mind that these specializations are not mutually exclusive and share many practice talents and skills among them.

-Marketing design concerns promoting a brand’s products or services in a visually engaging way.
-Advertising design is the area of marketing design specifically focused on creating commercials and ads for television, radio, print, digital media, billboards, etc. The skills and duties of advertising and marketing professionals include market research, branding, public relations, pricing strategies, and more.
+Marketing design concerns the promotion of a brand’s products or services in a visually engaging way.
+Advertising design is the area of the larger marketing design field focused on creating commercials and ads for television, radio, print, digital media, billboards, etc. The skills and duties of advertising and marketing professionals include market research, branding, public relations, pricing strategies, and more.
 Marketing and advertising specialists typically work for advertising agencies or directly for corporations and businesses.

 Industrial design has to do with the designing of products, devices, objects, and services provided by businesses.
 Industrial designers apply their professional skills to the functionality, manufacturing, and appearance aspects of products and services.
-Industrial designers are typically employed by manufacturing companies but may also work for design agencies and independent consultants.
+Industrial designers are most often employed by manufacturing companies but may work for design agencies and independent consultants as well.

 A particularly popular area of graphic design today, interactive (or interaction) design is described by usability.gov this way: “Interaction design focuses on creating engaging interfaces with well thought out behaviors.
 Understanding how users and technology communicate with each other is fundamental to the field.”
-Industrial designers work across the entire digital/information technology industry, combining engineering, IT, and usability skills with traditional graphic design techniques.
+Industrial designers work across the entire digital/information technology industry, combining traditional graphic design techniques with engineering, IT, and usability skills.

-In the simplest terms, motion, and animation design concern design that moves.
+In the simplest terms, motion and animation design is about design that moves.
 Motion and animation designers have traditionally worked (and continue to work) in the film and television industries creating animated films, movie clips and segments, trailers, and commercials.
-However, traditional roles have expanded to include the digital realm in areas such as website and application development, social media, virtual and augmented reality, game development, and more.
+These traditional roles have, however, expanded to include the digital realm in areas such as website and application development, social media, virtual and augmented reality, game development, and more.

 Accreditation Standards for Master’s in Graphic Design Online Programs

-Accreditation is the process through which you can be assured that programs and schools meet specified academic quality standards.
+Accreditation is the process through which students are assured that programs and schools meet important academic quality standards.
 It confirms that the program you’re interested in is worth your time and money.
 Proper accreditation is also important because you won’t be able to get federal student aid without it.

 There are two primary forms of postsecondary accreditation: institutional and programmatic.
 Institutional accreditation refers to the vetting of colleges and universities as a whole.
 It is administered in the U.S. by a number of regional and national accrediting agencies approved by the Department of Education.
 DOE-approved agencies regionally accredit all of the schools mentioned in this guide.

 Programmatic accreditation concerns the vetting of individual degree programs.
-Programmatic accreditation for U.S.-based master’s in graphic design programs is administered by the National Association of Schools of Art & Design (NASAD).
-Not all graphic design master’s programs are NASAD accredited; however, which means that institutional accreditation is an absolute must when it comes to your graphic design master’s program choice.
+Programmatic accreditation for U.S.-based master’s in graphic design programs is provided by the National Association of Schools of Art & Design (NASAD).
+Not all graphic design master’s programs are NASAD accredited, however, which means that institutional accreditation is an absolute must when it comes to your graphic design master’s program choice.

 What You Can Do with an Online Master’s in Graphic Design

 Leadership positions are available in the full range of industries that rely on the talents of highly-trained graphic artists, including advertising, sales, public relations, education, animation, the internet, and new media platforms, and more.
-These are high-paying jobs with real growth potential, but you’ll need the right knowledge and training to land them.
-Master’s in graphic design degrees are built to provide those skills.
-We’ve identified five of the most popular jobs open to graphic design master’s graduates and described them below.
-We’ve included current estimated salary figures for each to give you an idea of what you might earn with your master’s in graphic design degree.
+These are high-paying positions with real growth potential, but you’ll need the right training to land them.
+Master’s in graphic design degrees are built to provide that training.
+We’ve identified five of the most popular jobs titles for graphic design master’s graduates and described them below.
+We’ve included current estimated salary figures for each to give you an idea of what you might expect earn with your master’s in graphic design degree.

 Art Director